Inflationary universe in the presence of a minimal measurable length: Inflation and Minimal Length

 \subsection{Attractor Behavior}

 One of the absorbing aspect of the Hamilton-Jacobi formalism is that it allows to simply consider the attractor behavior of the model.
 The common approach is to suppose a homogeneous perturbation for Hubble parameter as $H = H_0 + \delta H$ \cite{Lyth}, and insert it in the Hamiltonian-Jacobi equation up to the first order.
 If the expression $\delta H(\phi) / H_0(\phi)$ approaches to zero with increasing time, the attractor condition could be satisfied.
-In the following lines, the calculation is explained step by step for more clarity\\
+In the following lines, the calculation is explained step by step for more clarity.
+The Friedmann equation is expressed by